 All in all, Athens is simply unforgettable culture, unforgettable people and lots of fun.

 You can read more Citykliks travels in Athens (and other travels and topics) here.

 We went to Barcelona at the end of a cruise for a long weekend with our six month old baby.

 Barcelona is a perfect destination for a city break with a baby with plenty of attractions for parents and child.
 We loved how green the city was – our favourite places include parc guell and montjuic.
 The cable car ride to the top of montjuic would delight most!

 The pretty much guaranteed nice weather and variety of outdoor activities mean it is a great city for families of any age!
-We enjoyed walking the parks, visiting art museums and botanic garden.
+We enjoyed walking the parks, visiting art museums, the aquarium, Barcelona zoo and botanic garden.
 The only place we struggled with was the bocqueria which was difficult with both stroller and carrier.
 We however found great respite in the Catalan Cultural Centre which offered great peace from the hustle and bustle of Las Ramblas.

 Overall Barcelona is a great place to visit with babies.